 ἀπώλεσεν: AAI 3s, ἀπόλλυμι, 1) to destroy 1a) to put out of the way entirely, abolish, put an end to ruin

-2. The human king’s response reminds me of a joyous generous man on a date who realizes that he’s not going to score and suddenly turns violent.
-There is often that abrupt moment when it becomes evident that the initial generosity was undergirded all along with potential violence.
+2. Honestly, the man king’s response reminds me of a generous man on a date who realizes that he’s not going to score and suddenly turns violent.

 οὐκ ἦσαν ἄξιοι: